Systemic Lupus (cont.)

 Inflammation of muscles (myositis) can cause muscle pain and weakness.
 This can lead to elevations of muscle enzyme levels in the blood.

 Inflammation of blood vessels (vasculitis) that supply oxygen to tissues can cause isolated injury to a nerve, the skin, or an internal organ.
 The blood vessels are composed of arteries that pass oxygen-rich blood to the tissues of the body and veins that return oxygen-depleted blood from the tissues to the lungs.
 Vasculitis is characterized by inflammation with damage to the walls of various blood vessels.
 The damage blocks the circulation of blood through the vessels and can cause injury to the tissues that are supplied with oxygen by these vessels.

-Inflammation of the lining of the lungs (pleuritis) and of the heart (pericarditis) can cause sharp chest pain.
+Inflammation of the lining of the lungs (pleuritis) with pain aggravated by deep breathing (pleurisy) and of the heart (pericarditis) can cause sharp chest pain.
 The chest pain is aggravated by coughing, deep breathing, and certain changes in body position.
 The heart muscle itself rarely can become inflamed (carditis).
 It has also been shown that young women with SLE have a significantly increased risk of heart attacks due to coronary artery disease.

 Involvement of the brain can cause personality changes, thought disorders (psychosis), seizures, and even coma.
 Lupus of the nervous system (neurologic lupus) can lead to damage to nerves cause numbness, tingling, and weakness of the involved body parts or extremities.
 Brain involvement is referred to as lupus cerebritis.